parse-community/docs/Migrating-an-Existing-Parse-App.md

 After completion, you will have the following:

 * Parse Server running on your computer, allowing you to develop locally.
-* Parse Server running on Heroku.
+* Parse Server running on Heroku or another infrastructure provider.
 * Your app’s data stored in MongoDB hosted on mLab or ObjectRocket.
 * Your app’s client-side code updated to point to the Parse Server instance on Heroku, ready to be released.
 * No dependency on api.parse.com for the new app client.